 Senate Bill 9 builds upon previous efforts to establish a regulatory environment that is responsive to those being regulated: our members.
 The Common Sense Initiative Office (CSI) was created under the previous administration to raise awareness by state agencies of the potential economic impacts of their proposed rules.
-They continue to review rules, solicit feedback from impacted constituencies, and work to relieve/amend what could have been costly rules.
-We remain very supportive of this important entity.
+They continue to review rules, solicit feedback from impacted constituencies, and work to relieve/amend what could have been otherwise costly rules.
+We remain very supportive of CSI and the important work they do.